How the PTR Process Works

 - School Chair Letter and Performance Summary (provided by the school chair)

 The school chair will write a letter to the school PPR committee summarizing the performance evaluations of the past five years and assessing the reviewee’s goals and plans for the next five years based upon the agreed criteria.
-The school chair does not provide a recommendation of a 3 year or 5 year result.
-This letter is provided to the school PPR committee.
+The school chair does not provide a recommendation of a PTR result.
+This letter is provided to the school PTR committee.

-- Institute PPR Cover Sheet (provided by school RPT coordinator)
+- Institute PTR Cover Sheet (provided by school RPT coordinator)

-- School Level PPR Committee Letter (provided by committee chair)
+- School Level PTR Committee Letter (provided by PTR committee chair)

-A committee of tenured, academic faculty of the school in which the faculty member has primary appointment will prepare a letter addressed to the reviewee, to include performance commendation, critique of substandard performance, recommendations for corrective action, an overall evaluation score (5 or 3 years), and a record of the committee vote.
-All members of the PPR committee will sign the coversheet and the letter.
-This letter will be added to the PPR package and forwarded to the dean.
+A committee of tenured, academic faculty of the school in which the faculty member has primary appointment will prepare a letter addressed to the reviewee, to include performance commendation, critique of substandard performance, recommendations for corrective action, an overall evaluation score (5 years or Needs Improvement), and a record of the committee vote.
+All members of the PTR committee will sign the coversheet and the letter.
+This letter will be added to the PTR package and forwarded to the dean.